callbag/callbag/readme.md

 A sink MAY be delivered data, once or multiple times.

 A source MUST NOT deliver data to a sink before handshake.
-A source MUST not deliver data to a sink after terminating it.
+A source MUST NOT deliver data to a sink after terminating it.
 A sink MUST NOT be delivered data after it terminates a source.

 A source MAY be delivered data, once or multiple times.
 This possibility enables pullable sources which then deliver data to a sink.
 However, this spec puts no restriction on the ratio of source deliveries versus sink deliveries in a pull relationship between source and sink.